ckakiti/Novelty_analysis_KA/Docs/Training_a_new_network.md

 docker exec -it yuxie_GPU1 /bin/bash
 ```
 ## 0. Setup/configuration of your project:
- - create a folder in /home/alex/Programs/DeepLabCut_new/DeepLabCut/videos named "Training_Videos_NETWORKNAME" (except replace NETWORKNAME with what you want your network to be named)
+Create a folder in /home/alex/Programs/DeepLabCut_new/DeepLabCut/videos named "Training_Videos_NETWORKNAME" (except replace NETWORKNAME with what you want your network to be named)

- - add to this folder the videos you want to train your network with
+Add to this folder the videos you want to train your network with

 Go to /home/alex/Programs/DeepLabCut_new/DeepLabCut and edit `myconfig.py`

- - important variables to modify and/or pay attention to:
+Important variables to modify and/or pay attention to:
      - **Task** (change this to whatever you want your network name to be)
      - **videopath** (change this to wherever you stored the video files you want to train your network with)
      - **videotype** (make sure this matches the file type of the videos in videopath folder)